Pagination

 }

-Let's say we want to get the next 50 documents of blueprint Page we define first with 50 again and use the endCurser as our after parameter.
+Let's say we want to get the next 50 documents of the blueprint Page.
+We again define first with 50 and use the endCursor as our after parameter.

-This will be conclude that we fetch the next 50 documents of our blueprint which follow after last document from before.
+This will result in us fetching the next 50 documents of our blueprint that come after the last document from the previous query.

 {